 Under the Code, REITs are subject to numerous organizational and operating requirements, including the requirement to distribute at least 90% of REIT taxable income.
-The Company distributed amounts greater than the required amount in 2013 and 2012.
-Distributions by the Company to common stockholders and holders of limited partnership units in the Operating Partnership were \$39.2 million and \$38.1 million in 2013 and 2012, respectively.
-Distributions to preferred stockholders were \$14.6 million and \$15.1 million in 2013 and 2012, respectively.
+The Company distributed more than the required amount in 2015 and 2014.
+Distributions by the Company to common stockholders and holders of limited partnership units in the Operating Partnership were \$47.9 million and \$43.5 million in 2015 and 2014, respectively.
+Distributions to preferred stockholders were \$12.4 million and \$13.5 million in 2015 and 2014, respectively.
 See Notes to Consolidated Financial Statements, No. 14, "Distributions."
 The Company may or may not elect to distribute in excess of 90% of REIT taxable income in future years.

 The Company's estimate of cash flow available for distributions is believed to be based on reasonable assumptions and represents a reasonable basis for setting distributions.
 However, the actual results of operations of the Company will be affected by a variety of factors, including but not limited to actual rental revenue, operating expenses of the Company, interest expense, general economic conditions, federal, state and local taxes (if any), unanticipated capital expenditures, the adequacy of reserves and preferred dividends.
 While the Company intends to continue paying regular quarterly distributions, any future payments will be determined solely by the Board of Directors and will depend on a number of factors, including cash flow of the Company, its financial condition and capital requirements, the annual distribution amounts required to maintain its status as a REIT under the Code, and such other factors as the Board of Directors deems relevant.
-We are obligated to pay regular quarterly distributions to holders of depositary shares of Series A preferred stock, 60% of which was redeemed on March 2, 2013, at the rate of \$2.00 per annum per depositary share, and to holders of depositary shares of Series C preferred stock at the rate of \$1.71875 per annum per depositary share beginning February 12, 2013, prior to distributions on the common stock.
+We are obligated to pay regular quarterly distributions to holders of depositary shares, prior to distributions on the common stock.

-The Company paid four quarterly distributions totaling \$1.44 per common share during each of the years in the three-year period ended December 31, 2013.
-The annual distribution amounts paid by the Company exceed the distribution amounts required for tax purposes.
+The Company paid four quarterly distributions totaling \$1.69, \$1.56 and \$1.44 per common share during 2015, 2014 and 2013, respectively.
+The annual distribution amounts paid by the Company exceeded the distribution amounts required for tax purposes.
 Distributions to the extent of our current and accumulated earnings and profits for federal income tax purposes generally will be taxable to a stockholder as ordinary dividend income.
 Distributions in excess of current and accumulated earnings and profits will be treated as a nontaxable reduction of the stockholder's basis in such stockholder's shares, to the extent thereof, and thereafter as taxable gain.
 Distributions that are treated as a reduction of the stockholder's basis in its shares will have the effect of deferring taxation until the sale of the stockholder's shares.
+All of the 2015 and 2014 common dividends were treated as taxable dividends.
 Of the \$1.44 per common share dividend paid in 2013, 67% was treated as a taxable dividend and 33% was treated as a return of capital.
-Of the \$1.44 per common share dividend paid in 2012, 66% was treated as a taxable dividend income and 34% was treated as a return of capital.
-Of the \$1.44 per common share dividend paid in 2011, 50% was taxable dividend income and 50% was considered return of capital.
-No assurance can be given regarding what portion, if any, of distributions in 2014 or subsequent years will constitute a return of capital for federal income tax purposes.
+No assurance can be given regarding what portion, if any, of distributions in 2016 or subsequent years will constitute a return of capital for federal income tax purposes.
 All of the preferred stock dividends paid are treated as ordinary dividend income.